lukaemon/seed/wip/foundation/lesterPowerScaleParameterEfficient2021/README.md

 -

 ## Log
-- Read the paper, [The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/abs/2104.08691).
+- [read([The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/abs/2104.08691))].
 Start with all hello world examples from peft lib and get it running first.
 - `prompt tuning` style `PEFT` is a perfect fit to `load_in_8bit`.
   - Whole LM is frozen.
 Only need inference level of memory for model and small amount for prompt tuning.
   - It is significant because full model finetuning is easy 30x+ model size memory footprint.
 To finetune an `opt-6.7b` would require 200+ GB of cuda memory even with batch_size=1.